Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you.
-Participants, you may press star and then one to ask a question.
-Our next question comes from the line of Mayur Matani from Mahesh Kumar and company.
-Please go ahead.
+[Operator Instructions] Our next question comes from the line of Mayur Matani from Mahesh Kumar & Company.
+[Phonetic] Please go ahead.

 Unidentified Participant

 Good evening sir.
 Congratulations on a good set of numbers.
-My question is regarding, pertaining to the fixed price contracts that we have.
+My question is regarding pertaining to the fixed price contracts that we have.
 So over a period of time, we have seen that our fixed price contracts have now increased quite a lot.
 And I believe that fixed price contracts have a better margin trajectory.
-So with regards to signing more OEMDs, how do you see that trajectory going forward on a sustainable basis?
+So with regards to signing more OEM deals, how you — do you see that trajectory going forward on a sustainable basis?
 Is there a further scope to increase the fixed price contracts?

 Manoj Raghavan